-In 1999 Professors Dunning and Kruger published the paper “Unskilled and unaware of it: how difficulties in recognizing one's own incompetence lead to inflated self-assessments.”
-In it, they prove the phenomenon that people with very little knowledge on a particular subject are confident and outspoken on the subject.
+In 1999 Professors David Dunning and Justin Kruger published the paper “Unskilled and unaware of it: how difficulties in recognizing one’s own incompetence lead to inflated self-assessments.”
+In it, they prove the phenomenon that people with very little knowledge of a particular subject are confident and outspoken on the subject.
 This lack of knowledge leads to two things – firstly, you have little idea of what you are actually doing or talking about, and secondly, your sense of confidence makes it impossible for you to realize just how little you know.

-Its fairly easy to see how this can happen, and most of us will recognize this in ourselves and in others.
+It’s fairly easy to see how this can happen, and most of us will recognize this in ourselves and in others.
 As you start to learn a new skill your progress is rapid – you learn quickly and make progress fast.
 This makes you feel like you are really good at the skill, and pretty soon you feel like you’ve got this – you’re terrific at it!
-You have essentially learnt enough to be able to perform the skill, but have not yet learnt enough to realize what you don’t know.
+You have essentially learnt enough to be able to perform the skill but have not yet learnt enough to realize what you don’t know.

 As you then gain knowledge and start to realize just how little you do know, your confidence will plummet and reach an all-time low.
 If you choose to continue to build your knowledge by learning and gaining experience, your level of confidence starts to rise again, finally matching your level of knowledge.

 I absolutely love the graph that illustrates this phenomenon – I can recognise myself standing right there on top of Mount Stupid when it comes to certain areas of knowledge.
-In other areas, I am in the Valley of Despair, and in others I am climbing the slope of enlightenment as my knowledge and confidence slowly grow.
+In other areas, I am in the Valley of Despair, and in others, I am climbing the slope of enlightenment as my knowledge and confidence slowly grow.